Out of the many years of LEGO Star Wars sets – these are the best.

 Jumping forward to 2004, we have the TIE Fighter Collection.
 Again this was still early days, so these may not be the best versions of all the ships you can find.
 This set was fantastic for giving you four ships in it, and of a different type.
 This lets you build out a fleet of TIEs or have some crazy epic battles.
 It’s also one of the first, and few, set to pull elements from the Expanded Universe as it included a TIE/D. As far as I know, this was the only LEGO version of that often forgotten ship.

 The TIE Crawler or TIE Tank is such a dumb vehicle.
-Its never shown up in a movie or show, though it has been in video games, and is kind of a joke among fans.
+It’s never shown up in a movie or show, though it has been in video games, and is kind of a joke among fans.
 I can’t believe they actually made a set of it.
-This is the maverick, we can sell anything set of Star Wars LEGOs.
+This is the maverick, we can sell anything that is a LEGO Star Wars set.
 I love it.

 3152 pieces.
 Micro Star Destroyer for scale.
 IG-88, Dengar, and Bossk minifigs.
 This was what the UCS was made for.
 This is why man invented mantelpieces.
 Drool.